fastoch/Linux/common_issues.md

 # Extremely Erratic Behavior

 You probably have memory issues.
-If you have defective memory chips, your computer might run
+If you have defective memory chips, your computer might run just fine most of the time, but have some quirks now and then.
+In such a case, it's recommended to **run Memtest86+** for a few hours: https://memtest.org/

+# Narrowing down hardware vs software issues

 ---
 EOF